 Breast cancer is one of the most common cancers in U.S. women (1 in 8 women).
+However, men can also get breast cancer.
+Certain lifestyle factors affect the risk for breast cancer:

 Most breast cancers in the United States are diagnosed after an abnormal screening study.
 You should have a screening mammogram every year or two, starting no later than age 50.
 Many health professional organizations recommend starting mammograms at age 40, but individualized decisions are also recommended.